xinpengdr/MySQL-Front/Readme.txt

 Building the setup program:
 ===========================

-The Setup Program will be built with the Built_Setup.bat file.
+The setup program will be built with the Build_Setup.bat file.

 With Clean.bat all temporary files can be deleted easily.